mscarey/legislice/docs/guides/downloading.rst

     Enactment(source=/us/const/amendment/IV, start_date=1791-12-15, selection=TextPositionSet([TextPositionSelector[0, 332)]))

-Instead of always using :meth:`~legislice.download.Client.fetch` followed by :meth:`~legislice.download.Client.read_from_json`, you can combine the two functions together with :meth:`~legislice.download.Client.read`.
+Instead of always using :meth:`~legislice.download.Client.fetch` followed by :meth:`~legislice.download.Client.read_from_json`, we can combine the two functions together with :meth:`~legislice.download.Client.read`.
 In this example, we’ll use :meth:`~legislice.download.Client.read` to load a constitutional amendment that contains subsections, to show that the